dmarinav/dmarinav.github.io/_posts/2017-07-30-speed-dating.md

 ---
-title: "Predicting Match at First Sight"
+title: "Predicting Love at First Sight"
-excerpt: "The post predicts love at first sight for speed dating participants at Columbia University"
+excerpt: "The post predicts finiding a match for speed dating participants at Columbia University"

 header:
   overlay_image: speed2.jpg